-As such, we can conclude that whether the iodine-chemistry-induced ΔP{OH} is negative or positive over the ocean is determined by the relative abundance of O_3 and the transport length of O_3 -abundant air mass before it reaches the target ocean areas as the accumulation of O_3 decrease depends both on speed and time of the accumulation, and the latter is possibly more important (Fig. S10).
-In the Philippine Sea area, O_3 concentration is low, and O_3 is generally transported long away from the Philippines and the southeast boundaries that indicate the possibility to experience significant consumption by iodine when the "fresh" O_3 arrive there (see Fig. S10c as an example); therefore, it is possible for the dominant effect of "upwind O_3 -depletion by iodine" along the plume paths, which results in an overall negative iodine-chemistry-induced ΔP{OH} .
-On the other hand, the O_3 in the Chinese seas and Sea of Japan have different sources and have higher concentration than that of Philippine areas, possibly resulting in a shorter transport path length before the air mass arrives ocean areas and therefore a relatively prominent effect of iodine cycling and a relatively weak effect of "upwind O_3 -depletion by iodine" along the plume paths, which results in an overall positive iodine-chemistry-induced ΔP{OH} .
-In short, the negative ΔP{OH} in part of the Philippine Sea results from the more important contribution from the effect of the O_3 depletion (local+upwind) than the influence of the additional local production of OH from the HOI photolysis.
+As such, we can conclude that whether the iodinechemistry-induced ΔP{OH} is negative or positive over the ocean is determined by the relative abundance of O_3 and the transport length of the O3-abundant air mass before it reaches the target ocean areas as the accumulation of O3 decrease depends on both speed and time of the accumulation, and the latter is possibly more important (Fig. S10).
+In the Philippine Sea area, O3 concentration is low, and O3 is generally transported far away from the Philippines and the southeastern boundaries, indicating the possibility to experience significant consumption by iodine when the "fresh" O3 arrives there (see Fig. S10c as an example); therefore, it is possible for the dominant effect to be the upwind O_3 depletion by iodine along the plume paths, which results in an overall negative iodine-chemistry-induced ΔP{OH} .
+On the other hand, the O3 in the Chinese seas and the Sea of Japan has different sources and higher concentrations than that of Philippine areas, possibly resulting in a shorter transport path length before the air mass arrives at ocean areas, and there is therefore a relatively prominent effect of iodine cycling and a relatively weak effect of the upwind O3 depletion by iodine along the plume paths, which results in an overall positive iodine-chemistryinduced ΔP{OH} .
+In short, the negative ΔP{OH} in part of the Philippine Sea results from the more important contribution from the effect of the O_3 depletion (local + upwind) than the influence of the additional local production of OH from HOI photolysis.